Compare two cars

 Safety

-The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
-Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
+Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
+Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a considerable difference of 12% more metal.
+Furthermore, when it comes to weight, a factor that most people underestimate, the German car offers a considerable difference of 12% more metal.

 Reliability